MarkFu/AWS_SAA_study_material/SAA-C02_notes.md

 	- Java Cryptography Extensions (JCE)
 	- Microsoft CryptoNG (CNG)
 - irretrivable if lost
+  - When an HSM is zeroized, all keys, certificates, and other data on the HSM is destroyed
+  - You can use your cluster's security group to prevent an unauthenticated user from zeroizing your HSM
 - backups
   - When AWS CloudHSM makes a backup from the HSM, the HSM encrypts all of its data before sending it to AWS CloudHSM
   - HSM uses a unique, ephemeral encryption key known as the ephemeral backup key (EBK)